Back to Projects

-Development and implementation of a weather-based, near-real-time, crop insect pest monitoring/prediction model and program for Alberta
+Development and implementation of a weather-based, near real time, crop insect pest monitoring/prediction model and program for Alberta

-Lead Researcher Daniel Itenfisu
+Daniel Itenfisu

-Co-Researcher(s) David Clarke, Huamei Yin, Pawel Pytlak, Scott Meers, Shelley Barkley, Swaroop Kher
+David Clarke, Huamei Yin, Pawel Pytlak, Scott Meers, Shelley Barkley, Swaroop Kher

-Funding Partners N/A
+Funding Partners

-Status Complete
+Complete

 The Challenge